14yzei/Simple-Hypertext/HTML Text Formatting.md

 | `<ins>`    | Inserted text (usually underlined)  | <ins>Inserted</ins>         |
 | `<sub>`    | Subscript text                      | H<sub>2</sub>O              |
 | `<sup>`    | Superscript text                    | x<sup>2</sup>               |

+# Why It's Useful:
+- Improves readability

+- Helps with SEO and accessibility

+- Conveys meaning and emphasis to users and search engines

+Let me know if you'd like examples of how to use these in actual HTML code.